xorbitsai/inference/doc/source/models/sources/sources.rst

 launching a model: it probes whether the Hugging Face endpoint is reachable (mirrors set via ``HF_ENDPOINT`` and proxies set via ``HTTP_PROXY`` / ``HTTPS_PROXY`` are honored).
 If it is reachable, models are downloaded from Hugging Face; otherwise Xinference falls back to ModelScope.
+An HTTP error response (for example ``403``/``407`` from a blocking corporate proxy, or a ``5xx`` from a broken mirror) counts as unreachable, since downloads would fail anyway.
 The detection result is cached, so the probe runs at most once per process, and its timeout can be tuned via the ``XINFERENCE_HUB_DETECT_TIMEOUT`` environment variable (default: 3 seconds).